IlmaJaganjac/sustainableSE_9/energy_consumption/g9_search_engines.md

 ###### Figure 4: a) Percentage of baseline duration to the total query search duration  b) Memory usage per search engine

 ## Analysis
 The analysis leverages statistical tests and pairwise comparisons to evaluate differences in energy and power metrics across search engines.
+## Percentage comparison
 Heatmaps visualize these comparisons:
 - These show the percentage change in `Average Power (W)` and `Total Energy (J)` between pairs of search engines, with color intensity indicating the magnitude of difference.
 Positive values indicate Engine B consumes more than Engine A, and vice versa.